-Sec.
+- Sec.
 12.1.
 General Requirements.

-The Tribe shall not conduct Class III Gaming in a manner that endangers the public health, safety, or welfare; provided, however, that nothing herein shall be construed to make applicable to the Tribe any state laws or regulations governing the use of tobacco.
+The Tribe will not conduct Class III Gaming in a manner that endangers the public health, safety, or welfare, provided, however, that nothing herein shall be construed to make applicable to the Tribe any state laws or regulations governing the use of tobacco. - Sec.

-Sec.
 12.2.
 Tobacco Smoke.

-Notwithstanding section 12.1, the Tribe agrees to provide a non-smoking area in the Gaming Facility and to utilize a ventilation system throughout the Gaming Facility that exhausts tobacco smoke to the extent reasonably feasible under existing state-of-the-art technology, and further agrees not to offer or sell tobacco to anyone under eighteen (18) years of age.
+Notwithstanding section 12.1, the Tribe agrees to provide a non-smoking area in the Gaming Facility and to utilize a ventilation system throughout the Gaming Facility that exhausts tobacco smoke to the extent reasonably feasible under existing state-of-the-art technology.

 Sec.
 12.3.
 Health and Safety Standards.
 For the purposes of this Compact, the Tribe shall: